 $432,243,292

-Released in 2021, Shang-Chi and the Legend of the Ten Rings tells the story of the titular Shang-Chi; a martial artist who happens to be living a quiet life after having left his father and the Ten Rings organisation behind.
+Shang-Chi and the Legend of the Ten Rings, released in 2021, follows Shang-Chi—a skilled martial artist trying to live a peaceful life after leaving both his powerful father and the infamous Ten Rings organization behind.

 ActionAdventureComedy